vineethsankre/React-speedometer/README.md

-In this project, we’ll create a **Speedometer** that allows users to control the speed using accelerate and brake buttons.
+In this project, we’ll create a **Speedometer** react app that allows users to control the speed using accelerate and brake buttons.

 ### Preview: